Psychology (PSYC) 300

 |Career Counselling Reflection Assignments (6 x 7.5% each)||45%|

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 Holland, J. L. (1994).
 Self-directed search assessment booklet: A guide to educational and career planning (Form R, 4th ed., Canadian ed.).
-Odessa, FL: Psychological Assessment Resources.
+Lutz, FL: Psychological Assessment Resources.

 All of the Athabasca University materials are accessed from your online course site.